Please read and discuss your student's proposal prior to writing your endorsement.

 - For Summer Research grants- Mid-August

-If your department is purchasing supplies, please contact Holly MacKenzie to discuss payment or reimbursement options.
+If your department is purchasing supplies, please contact the URC office to discuss payment or reimbursement options.

 If you are a faculty partner to a student receiving a stipend in the Summer Research Grant: